Getting an account

 Please ensure that you enter a valid E-mail address as account validation details will be sent to this.
 Please fill the box with your complete details using proper first letter capitalization of names and full affiliation details, i.e. department, institution, country (avoiding acronyms).
 This information will appear with any data that you submit.

 Please submit all data (isolate’s records and sequence data) for allele and profiles definitions through your BIGSdb-Pasteur submitter account.
 Once your submission is completed, you and the curators will automatically receive a notification.
+For more information about how BIGSdb-Pasteur handles your data please read our Policy.

 Users are requested to submit only high-quality assemblies, generated from pure cultures sequenced at a minimum coverage of 40X.
 Assembly files consisting of high numbers of contigs (> 500), presenting a cumulative contigs length outside the typical range of Escherichia coli (~ 4.3–5.9 Mbp) will not be accepted for new allele and type definition.
 Submissions containing low quality assemblies may be entirely rejected.
+We no longer support designation of new alleles and new STs based on Ion Torrent (nor Roche/454) sequencing, although assemblies generated from such thechnolgies can be tagged for known alleles.
+We recommend you submit only assemblies either generated from Illumina short-reads or combining both short and long reads (hybrid assemblies).

 Once logged into the Isolates and genomes database, click on SUBMISSIONS to access the submission panel.
 Choose genomes to provide the isolate information (use the template available there) and assembly files (closed or draft genomes in FASTA format).
 A guidance note is available in the headers of the template to help you to fill-out the metadata fields.
 Please fill out the phylogroup field after running ClermonTyper http://clermontyping.iame-research.center/ on your genomes.
 The submission process is straightforward and takes only a few minutes.